keystonejs/keystone/examples/testing/README.md

 ```
  PASS  ./example.test.ts (14.245 s)
   Example tests using test runner
-    ✓ Create a Person using the list items API (3820 ms)
+    ✓ Create a Person using the Query API (3820 ms)
     ✓ Create a Person using a hand-crafted GraphQL query sent over HTTP (780 ms)
     ✓ Check that trying to create user with no name (required field) fails (722 ms)
     ✓ Check access control by running updateTask as a specific user via context.withSession() (759 ms)